chemica/augmentations-gem/README.md

 It's basically like `include`ing a module, but you can also define class methods and call class methods as you would in the class itself, without (ab)using the `self.included` hook and thus with less boilerplate.

+Why do we need this now ActiveSupport has Concerns?
+Several reasons.

+1: You're using plain Ruby or a non-Rails framework and you want the behaviour without the bulk of ActiveSupport.

+2: You don't like the fact that ActiveSupport calls them 'Concerns' when they're just modules effectively implementing a form of multiple inheritance.

+3: You don't like the module dependency management system built in to ActiveSupport Concerns.
+(Modules that depend on eachother are a code smell, cyclical dependencies doubly so.)

 Use it like

     class User < ActiveRecord::Base